 - Replace Fuel Pressure Regulator

-There are several components that must work together to get the right air and fuel pressure mix, which includes the mass airflow sensor (MAF).
+Several components must work together to get the right air and fuel pressure mix, which includes the mass airflow sensor (MAF).

 A vehicle computer uses the mass airflow sensor to adjust the air mix into the engine.